View Document Text

 Part 2A of Form ADV

-stock is listed for trading on the New York Stock Exchange (symbol SCHW).
-The Advisory Board meets in
+the New York Stock Exchange (symbol SCHW).
+The Advisory Board meets in person or virtually

-person or virtually approximately twice per year and has periodic conference calls scheduled as needed.
+approximately twice per year and has periodic conference calls scheduled as needed.
+Advisory Board

-Advisory Board members are not compensated by Schwab for their service, but Schwab does pay for or
+members are not compensated by Schwab for their service, but Schwab does pay for or reimburse Advisory

-reimburse Advisory Board members’ travel, lodging, meals, and other incidental expenses incurred in
+Board members’ travel, lodging, meals, and other incidental expenses incurred in attending Advisory Board

 Soft Dollar Benefits